 Transitional Period (2 To 4 Weeks)

-- He can wag his tail.
+- They can wag their tail.

 - Your newborn puppy will start experimenting with making dog sounds and may even start to bark.

-- He can see very well now.
+- They can see very well now.

 Newborn Puppy Behavioral Development